King Fahad Medical City

-King Fahd Medical City (KFMC) is a medical facility in Riyadh, Saudi Arabia.
-The complex consists of four hospitals: The Obstetrics & Gynecology Hospital, The Specialist Hospital, The Rehabilitation Hospital, and The Pediatric Hospital.
+King Fahad Medical City (KFMC) is a medical complex in Riyadh, Saudi Arabia.
+It consists of four hospitals: The Obstetrics & Gynecology Hospital, The Specialist Hospital, The Rehabilitation Hospital, and The Pediatric Hospital.
 It was built at a cost of $633 million.
-KFMC’s yearly operating budget is estimated at $150 million.
+KFMC's yearly operating budget is estimated at $150 million.

+History

+The development of King Fahad Medical City (KFMC) began in 1984.
+Construction was completed in 2004, and the complex officially opened that year.
+The medical city was named after King Fahd bin Abdulaziz Al Saud.

+In 2010, a Cancer Center was established at KFMC.

+Initially, KFMC provided general and specialized medical services but gradually expanded to include advanced research, education, and training programs.

+In 2025, KFMC was ranked 60th globally among the top 250 academic medical centers (AMCs).